avevlad/gulp-connect/README.md

 OR

-`none` if you don't want a browser to open
+`none` if you don't want a browser window to open

 ## License